-DataGene manages the Central Data Repository(CDR) and DataVat on behalf of the Australian dairy industry.
+DataGene manages the Central Data Repository ('CDR') and DataVat on behalf of the Australian dairy industry.
 Combined, they offer new opportunities for improved decision-making based on data.
 The CDR is the IT infrastructure that connects and stores data from a variety of external sources.
 DataVat is the web portal that allows for customised secure access to various reports, tools and resources that draw upon data in the CDR, including information from the genetic evaluation system.

 This strategic pillar also includes Ginfo, the industry's national reference data set of genetic information.
-Ginfo includes genotypes (DNA) and phenotypes (performance information) which underpins the reliability of Australian Breeding Values (ABVs) and indices.
+Ginfo includes genotypes (DNA) and phenotypes (performance information) which underpins the reliability of Australian Breeding Values ('ABVs') and indices.

-Short-term objectives include: integrating the Centralised Data Repository (CDR) and the International Dairy Data Exchange Network data exchange hub, and leveraging the connection for industry value; supporting the roll-out and implementation of HerdPlatform and associated tools through DataVat; and completing the next phase of Centre Software re-development.
+Short-term objectives include: integrating the CDR and the International Dairy Data Exchange Network data exchange hub (iDDEN), and leveraging the connection for industry value; supporting the roll-out and implementation of HerdPlatform and associated tools through DataVat; and connecting data sources unlikely to be connected by iDDEN through the DataConnect project.

-Strategic Pillar 2: Increased animal performance through herd improvement
+Strategic Pillar 2: Increased farm profitability through herd improvement